ASD Biellese 1902

-Associazione Sportiva Dilettantistica La Biellese is an Italian football club, based in Biella, Piedmont that currently plays in Eccellenza Piedmont and Aosta Valley.
+Associazione Sportiva Dilettantistica Biellese 1902 is an Italian football club, based in Biella, Piedmont that currently plays in Serie D.

 History

 Early years

 The historic club was founded in 1902 as U.S. Biellese.
+It had its best results in the 1920s, when it won the Second Division achieving the National Division, the Serie A's forerunner of that period.
 In 1930 the club changed its name to A.S.
 Biellese.
 Refounded in 1945 following the end of World War II, they resumed from Serie B, being however relegated immediately to Serie C. The club played in the minor leagues of Italian football ever since.

 A.S.
 Biellese 1902

 In the summer 1993 the provincial club of F.C.
 Vigliano, just promoted in Eccellenza Piemonte, changes its name to F.C.V.
 Biellese-Vigliano which becomes Biellese F.C. in 1997, for regaining A.S.
 Biellese 1902 only in 2001.

 A.S.
 Biellese 1902 finished 17th in Girone A of Serie C2 2006-07 and was forced to play in the relegation playoffs, where it lost 3–2 on aggregate to 14th-placed Lumezzane, and was relegated to Serie D.

 In the Serie D 2007–08 season, the team played in Girone A where it placed a distant second to Alessandria.
 However, the team did participate in the Serie D playoffs but failed to qualify for the group stage of the tournament.

 In the Serie D 2008–09 season, Biellese was placed first in Girone A and has won direct promotion to Lega Pro Seconda Divisione, but has decided to self-relegate to Eccellenza classifying in the season 2009–10, 11th.

 In July 2010 the club was disbanded.